-Phoenix is the ideal place to get a feel for the state when beginning your epic Arizona road trip itinerary.
+Phoenix is the ideal place to get a feel for the state before venturing further north.

 Where to Stay in Phoenix

-The Saguaro Hotel – If you would like to experience a little bit of Old Town Scottsdale luxury in your short time in Phoenix, then you can’t go wrong with The Saguaro.
+Sonder The Monarch – If you would like to experience a little bit of Old Town Scottsdale luxury in your short time in Phoenix, then you can’t go wrong with this hotel.
 Located in the heart of downtown Scottsdale, this hotel is incredibly clean, comfortable, and sure to impress.
 Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse other hotels in Phoenix!